tatsumoto-ren/tatsumoto-ren.github.io/blog/jp1k-anki-deck.md

 > After importing the deck I only got 50 notes or so.

 Anki doesn't import notes that are already present in your collection.
-If you have prevously downloaded [Ankidrone Starter Pack](basic-vocabulary.html) (covered later), you already have got all the cards from this deck.
+If you have prevously downloaded [Ankidrone Essentials](ankidrone-essentials.html) (covered later), you already have got all the cards from this deck.
-You don't need to import this deck and can continue learning new cards from Ankidrone Starter Pack.
+You don't need to import this deck and can continue learning new cards from Ankidrone Essentials.
 The only difference is that this deck utilizes a note type designed to work with the JP1K method.
-On the other hand, Ankidrone Starter Pack is designed for people who either have already completed KanjiTransition or decided to skip it.
+On the other hand, Ankidrone Essentials is designed for people who either have already completed KanjiTransition or decided to skip it.

 > The deck contains some words that I don't think will be useful for me.